Overtourism & Residents’ Rights:

 Our Editorial Standards

 This is an independent resource, written and maintained by Steven Keen—a responsible tourism practitioner based on Crete, completing an MSc in Responsible Tourism Management and certified by the GSTC and ICRT.
 Every statistic is cited to its primary source, every page carries an honest last-updated date, and where a figure cannot be verified, we flag it—rather than guess.
 Seasonal claims—festivals, opening patterns, on-island services—are re-checked on the island as the seasons turn, and every reference carries the date it was last accessed.
-We disclose our connection to CRETAN®, which appears here as one documented case study among the frameworks.
+We disclose our connection to CRETAN®, which serves as a documented case study.
+Nothing here is sponsored, and the site sells nothing and takes no bookings.
+Read our full editorial standards.